+The Type subfield is set to 1 if the recipient of the TSPEC element is a STA affiliated with an MLD.

-The Nominal MSDU Size field is 2 octets long and contains an unsigned integer that specifies the nominal size, in octets, of MSDUs or (where A-MSDU aggregation is employed) A-MSDUs belonging to the TS under this TSPEC element(M101) and is defined in Figure 9-300 (Nominal MSDU Size field format(#2607)).
+The Nominal MSDU Size field is present in a TSPEC element when the Type subfield is 0; otherwise absent.
+The Nominal MSDU Size field contains an unsigned integer that specifies the nominal size, in octets, of MSDUs or (where A-MSDU aggregation is employed) A-MSDUs belonging to the TS under this TSPEC element(M101) and is defined in Figure 9-300 (Nominal MSDU Size field format(#2607)).
 If the Fixed subfield is equal to 1, then the size of the MSDU or A-MSDU is fixed and is indicated by the Size subfield.
 If the Fixed subfield is equal to 0, then the size of the MSDU or A-MSDU might not be fixed and the Size subfield indicates the nominal MSDU size.
 If both the Fixed and Size subfields are equal to 0, then the nominal MSDU or A-MSDU size is unspecified.